github/developer.github.com/content/guides/constructing-a-basic-ci-server.md

 ## Conclusion

-At GitHub, we've used [Janky][janky] and [Heaven][heaven] to manage our deployments for years.
+At GitHub, we've used versions of [Janky][janky] and [Heaven][heaven] to manage our deployments for years.
 The basic flow is essentially the exact same as the server we've built above.
 At GitHub, we:

 * Fire to Jenkins when a pull request is created or updated (via Janky)
 * Wait for a response on the state of the CI